nick-mlnk/java-aqa-course/README.md

 Home-tasks:
 1. Given array {3, 5, 8, 13, 21, 34, 55},
-print a number that can be divided by 5 and greater than 10, using for loop
+print a numbers that can be divided by 5 and greater than 10, using for loop
 2. Given array {3, 5, 8, 13, 21, 34, 55}
 find numbers greater than 10 or divided by 5 and increased them w/ 10